 To qualify for this trial patients must not have had prior pancreatic cancer treatment.
 All participants in this trial will receive the drug combination being studied.
 In the first part of the trial, patients undergo a series of scans and biopsies.
 They then start with PEGPH20 alone for a week, in what is called a run-in period.
 More scans and tests to evaluate tumor status follow the run-in.
 Then PEGPH20 is continued, in combination with gemcitabine and nab-paclitaxel.
 Participants are monitored for tumor response and the possibility of tumor removal.
 The second part of the trial is the same but with the run-in period eliminated.

-To learn more about the stroma and PEGPH20 read the Promising Science stories “The Stroma Presents Challenges and Treatment Opportunities” and “New Drug Shows Promising Results in Early Trials.”
+To learn more about the stroma and PEGPH20 read the Promising Science stories “The Stroma Presents Challenges and Treatment Opportunities” and “New Drug Shows Positive Results in Early Trials.”